 By the end of this course you should be able to...

 - analyse and translate passages of Herodotus' Histories.

-- appreciate the linguistic characteristics of Herodotus' language.
+- appreciate the main characteristics of Herodotus' language.

 What level is the course and do I need any particular skills?

 The course is suitable for intermediate/advanced students who have completed the study of the grammar.
 Passages from the Histories will be read in the original language.
 Teacher’s instructions and group discussions will be in English.

 How will I be taught, and will there be any work outside the class?

 Whole class work.
 Reading and translating passages from the Histories, tutor posing questions and answering questions raised by the students.
 Students are asked to prepare the translation of selected passages before each class.

 Are there any other costs?
 Is there anything I need to bring?

 No. The material will be provided by the tutor.